-Experts stress the need for infants to sleep close to their parents, ideally for 1 year but at least for the first 6 months.
+The American Academy of Pediatrics (AAP) stresses the need for infants to sleep close to their parents, ideally for 1 year but at least for the first 6 months.
 That strategy has been shown to cut the risk of SIDS by as much as 50 percent.
 Mothers who need to breastfeed during the night are encouraged to bring their baby into bed, since this poses less risk than falling asleep on a sofa or an armchair.
-But experts recommend that the baby be returned to the crib as soon as possible after feeding, since bedsharing can pose serious safety risks.
+But your baby should be returned to their crib as soon as possible after feeding, since bedsharing can pose serious safety risks.

 Position your baby’s crib out of reach of long curtains, “canopy-style” drapes, window blinds, and cords of any kind.
 Hang any mobile high enough above your baby’s crib so that he can’t possibly reach it.
 And don’t leave your baby sleeping in his car seat when you arrive at your destination.